 The wage or salary range is shown on the announcement.
 Advancement within the range is in accordance with wage and salary resolutions approved by City Council.

 Employment eligibility lists are established by ranking candidates according to their overall score by examination (written and/or oral).
-The candidates must be successful in each part of the examination.
-To fill each vacancy, the hiring department will request applicants from the employment list, and will make a selection from the list.
-Lists remain in effect for a period to be determined by the Personnel Director.
+The candidates must be successful in each part of the examination to be put on an eligible list.
+To fill each vacancy, the hiring department will request applicants from the eligibility list and will make a selection from that list.
+Eligibility lists remain in effect for up to one year from the testing date or until the list has been exhausted.

 A medical examination must be completed satisfactorily after an offer of employment and before a starting date to ensure that essential functions of a position can be performed; some positions may also require psychological testing.